Asem7Yousry/Geek_lap_task/README.md

 - seperate each span text from its '$' in its begining
 - make span text letters in upper case
 - compare between symbol and span text in upper case

+## comit 5_ make scraping tool only search for symbol in only tweets.
+make scraping tool only search on tweets not in BIO or outer the tweets are , that happenes by :-
+- after request on individual url we get all the tweets .
+- each tweet is in tag name called article .
+- we fined elements that in tag name article.
+- then we search in each article for spans .